Beherith/tank_recv/README.md

 Set the PWM of the right track forward driver to [0;255]

 #### RB:[0;255]
 Set the PWM of the right track backward driver to [0;255]

 #### TL:[0;255]
-Turn the turret left at speed [0;255]
+Turn the turret left at speed [0;255].
+Default 0.

 #### TR:[0;255]
-Turn the turret right at speed [0;255]
+Turn the turret right at speed [0;255].
+Default 0.

 **Note: The turret left-right has hardware endstops.
 No damage will be done on reaching the left and right endstops, and the turret will stop turning

 #### TU:[0;255]
-Turn the turret up/down at speed [0;255]
+Turn the turret up/down at speed [0;255].
+Default 0.
 #### TD:[0;255]
-Turn the turret down/up at speed [0;255]
+Turn the turret down/up at speed [0;255].
+Default 0.

 **Note: The turret up down is circular.
 After going down fully, it will start to go up.
 It is your job to calibrate this

 #### FP:[0;1]
 Fire the cannon!
-This will fire the cannon in approx 500 ms. Sending an FP:1 command is the way to fire, as the system checks wether the cannon has returned to it's default position, and consumes the bit from the status register
+This will fire the cannon in approx 500 ms. Sending an FP:1 command is the way to fire, as the system checks wether the cannon has returned to it's default position, and consumes the bit from the status register.
+Sometimes fires are incomplete.
+Dealwithit.jpg

 #### LA:[0;1]
-Turn off/on the laser
+Turn off/on the laser.
+Does not turn off on timeout.
+Default off (0)

 #### LI:[0;1]
-Turn the lights off/on
+Turn the lights off/on.
+Lights turn OFF automatically if the tank ever times out.
+E.g. if you dont send a packet for TO x 10ms, then it will time out and stop all motors and turn off the lights.
+Default off (0)

 #### GY[0;255]
 Set the gyro update rate to 10 x [1;255] ms. Setting it to 0 prints the gyro status, then stops updates.
 Send "GY:0" commands repeatedly to 'query' the gyro.
 The gyro returns the following packet: